kaylaisnomyname/group7/README.md

 # Bike Sharing Demand Prediction in Toronto

 ## Overview
-Bike sharing is a shared transport service using bike on a short term for a price or free.
+Bike sharing is a shared transport service using bike on a short term for a price.
 The sturdy-framed bikes are available at any docking station in the city.
 The bikes can be taken from any station and returned to any station in the bike share system.
 Riders use bike share for commuting to work or leisure—like running errands, going to appointments or meeting up with friends.Riders also can use bike to connect to public transportation or just doing exercise for exploring the city.

-Weather conditions have considerable influence on cycling travel behavior especially in Canada with 4 seasons ( Spring, Summer, Fall and Winter).
-Our goal in this project is to determine correlation between the difference type of weather with the demand on bike sharing using machine learning.
+Weather conditions have considerable influence on cycling travel behavior.
+Our goal in this project is to determine correlation(s) between the difference type of weather conditions with the demand on bike sharing using machine learning.

 ### Project Scope
-:large_orange_diamond: Location      : For This Project  the location of the data is only in Toronto city
+:large_orange_diamond: Location      : For This Project is based in Toronto

-:large_orange_diamond: Time Range    : The data will take 3 latest years from 1 January 2019 to 31 December 2021
+:large_orange_diamond: Time Range    : The data will take up to 3 years from 1 January 2019 to 31 December 2021

 ### Resources